Ukrainian Air Force: Role in the Russian invasion of Ukraine

 In May 2023 the BBC interviewed several Ukrainian Air Force pilots.
 Even with MiG-29s supplied from Slovakia and Poland these are still old, with the same Soviet era equipment and radars as their own Ukrainian aircraft.
 When long range radar guided missiles, such as the R-37M, are fired by Russian aircraft Ukrainian pilots have to rely on ground radar to warn them verbally.
 Once a launch is detected pilots must abandon their mission and fly extremely low.
 Another pilot said that his radar cannot see cruise missiles, so they can't be shot down.
 Most of the pilots fly extremely low during attack missions.
 When they are in action they use Soviet era unguided bombs and rockets.
 Due to these limitations one pilot estimates that "they [Ukrainian pilots] carry out up to 20 times fewer sorties than the Russian Air Force."

 As of 4 August 2023, according to Forbes the Ukrainian Air Force lost seven aircraft, "four MiG-29s, an Su-24, an Su-25 and an Su-27".
-The reduced rate of loss, compared to reported 62 aircraft in 2022, is credited to longer range western weapons.
+The reduced rate of loss, compared to a reported 62 aircraft in 2022, is credited to longer range western weapons.

-According to leaked US intelligence documents from February and March 2023, Ukraine stocks of missiles for their Soviet SAM systems are running low due the constant barrage of Russian missiles and drones aimed at critical infrastructure and civilian targets, forcing commanders to choose which targets can be shot down or not.
-To address this issue, the US and allies began providing Ukraine with a large range of air defense systems, from truck-mounted guns to Patriot batteries.
+According to leaked US intelligence documents from February and March 2023, Ukraine stocks of missiles for their Soviet SAM systems are running low due to the constant barrage of Russian missiles and drones aimed at critical infrastructure and civilian targets, forcing commanders to choose which targets can be shot down or not.
+To address this issue, the US and their allies began providing Ukraine with a large range of air defense systems, from truck-mounted guns to Patriot batteries.

 In May 2023, a Patriot of the PSZSU in the Kharkiv Oblast reportedly shot down a Russian Su-34 fighter-bomber, a Su-35 fighter, and three Mi-8 helicopters in the Bryansk Oblast.
 In December Ukrainian Patriots or S-300s were used to shoot down three Su-34s in a single engagement in the occupied Southern Ukraine.
 A month later Ukrainian SAMs shot down a Beriev A-50 early warning aircraft flying over the Sea of Azov.
 According to a US Army officer, a German-supplied Patriot was used to ambush the A-50.
 On 23 February 2024, a second A-50 was shot down by a S-200 SAM in Krasnodar Krai.
 On 19 April 2024, a Russian Tu-22M3 bomber was shot down in Stavropol Krai with a S-200 missile according to the chief of the Main Directorate of Intelligence, Lt.
 Gen. Kyrylo Budanov.